 We trust each family to know when is the right amount of time for their family.
 As a family works through their unique grief journey, they will begin to feel when this part of the journey is coming to an end.
 We offer our support and insights throughout the process.
 The average length of stay is approximately 16 months.
 We expect consistent attendance once a child/teen is enrolled in a group.
 A family is expected to call or email as soon as possible if they must be absent.
 Continuity of attendance is important to build the supportive environment for grief work.

-What if I want therapy or counseling for my family?
+What if I want counseling for myself or my family?

-We provide fee-based individual therapy and family therapy on a sliding scale.
+We provide fee-based individual and family counseling on a sliding scale.
 Please inquire with Melissa for more information.